TheFabi8A/spotify-api/README.md

 - Using the Spotify API, the user grants permissions to view the current song they are listening to and its playback state.

 - This project is dedicated to streamers who are looking for a new design for the song they are listening to on Spotify.

+- To use this, in the OBS Studio program, create a new browser source and place the vercel link in the url.

+- You will have to interact with it to be able to log in to Spotify.

 ## Built with